 As the evening rolls, a fireside book on Bhagavad Gita, translated by Nikhilananda of the Ramakrishna Mission in 1980's

-When Krishna spoke of his philosophy to his peers Arjuna, Yudhishthira and his devotee Uddaloga, constraints such as religion and spirituality were not present.
-He spoke on what made sense both in the worldly and the metaphysical universe.
+When Krishna spoke of his philosophy to his peers Arjuna, Yudhishthira, and his devotee Uddaloga, constraints such as religion and spirituality deterred not his speech.
+He spoke on what made sense - both in the worldly and the metaphysical universe.

-The Vedic order was on the verge of disintegration, then.
-Crime was at its peak, morality was down to the pit.
-He spoke of reformation.
+The older Vedic order (much in need of reformation) was on the verge of disintegration, then crime was at its peak, morality was down to the pit.
+Krishna spoke of reformation.
 Vyas transcribed it.

-Krishna network is a web-app-in-progress.
+Krishna network/ Krizn is a web-app-in-progress.
 Several years ago, I made my first effort with little success.
 Only after research and practice, and dispensing the nonessential words, I re-share the findings with you.

 "In the form of a fish, when the flood of dissolution struck this world, with no effort did you clasp the revealed knowledge of the Vedas and kept them afloat."